oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

    ![Check availability for selected compute shape](images/quota-03.png)

-4. If the selected availability domain does not have quota, change to the next availability domain and again enter **micro** in the Resource menu and select **Cores for Standard.E2.1.Micro VM Instances**.
-In this case, the second availability domain has quota.
+4. If the selected availability domain does not have quota, change to a new availability domain (if there exist more than one) and again enter **micro** in the Resource menu and select **Cores for Standard.E2.1.Micro VM Instances**.
+In this case, the availability domain has quota.

    ![Check availability for alternative compute shape](images/quota-04.png)